What you eat affects your mouth not only by building healthier teeth and gums, but also by helping prevent tooth decay and gum disease.

 Sugary snacks, especially gummy candies and hard candies that stick in your teeth, are at the top of every dentist's list of foods to avoid.
 Regular soda provides a double hit to teeth, combining sugar with acids.

 Even foods and drinks that are good for your teeth, like milk, contain sugars.
 No matter what you eat, it's important to brush and floss afterward — or at least to rinse your mouth with water.
-Brush twice a day using either a manual or power toothbrush, and remember to visit a dentist at least twice a year for checkups.
+Brush twice a day using either a manual or power toothbrush, and remember to visit City Dental at least twice a year for checkups.